giacomelli/TheOthers/README.md

 Features
 ===
- - Add your onw external dependency checker implementing IExternalDependency or extending ExternalDependencyBase.
+ - Add your own external dependency checker implementing IExternalDependency or extending ExternalDependencyBase.
  - Base classes for database (DbExternalDependencyBase) and web (WebExternalDependencyBase) external dependencies.
  - Easy find all your dependencies through the ExternalDependencyService domain service.
  - Renderize a monitor on your ASP .NET MVC project using basic html or Bootstrap style with just one line of code.